RowBlackGhost005/IntroductionSQLCSA/README.md

 # Introduction to SQL
-(.SQL File contains all this information aswell)
+(.SQL File contains all this information )

 /*Create your first database*/
 ---